zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/app-builder/app-builder.md

 > Available: Liferay DXP 7.3+

-App Builder provides a low-code application development solution integrated with Liferay DXP.
+App Builder provides a low-code application development solution for Liferay DXP.
 There are four concepts at the root of App Builder applications:

 * [App Builder Objects](#app-builder-objects)
 * [Form Views](#form-views)